 The Neighborhood Technical Assistance Clinic is pleased to have a growing list of faith-based services and clients.
 Our programs, seminars and retreats focus the special needs of the faith-based community.

 NTAC’s Faith-based programs began in association with Auburn Theological Seminary, The Riverside Church and The Sister Fund when we presented our first collaboration – Ain’t I a Leader: The Black Women Clergy Project, on March 11, 2008.

-To a gathering of more than 90, Rev. Dr. Laura Sinclair, Rev. Dr, Barbara Lucus, Rev. LaGretta BJorn, Rev. Dr. Elenor Moody Shepherd, and Rev. Dr. Phyllis Carter explored how the life and work of experienced African-American women in ministry can serve as a source of empowerment and inspiration for the newly ordained, lay women within the black church, and committed women of faith from other traditions.
+To a gathering of more than 90, Rev. Dr. Laura Sinclair, Rev. Dr, Barbara Lucus, Rev. LaGretta Bjorn, Rev. Dr. Eleanor Moody Shepherd, and Rev. Dr. Phyllis Carter explored how the life and work of experienced African-American women in ministry can serve as a source of empowerment and inspiration for the newly ordained, lay women within the black church, and committed women of faith from other traditions.

 Since then, NTAC has worked closely with churches and clergy whose missions reach deep into the needs of their parishes and neighborhoods not only uplifting spirits but in keeping families together through health, skill-building and substance abuse prevention programs and support groups- to name only a few faith-based endeavors.

 A Self-Help Guide: Within the methodology of social salvation as transformation, the leading and guiding of the Holy Spirit and the evidence of the Spirit’s gifts and fruit is an essential asset for capacity-building.
 While there is value in any community development work, times of uncertainty become opportunities for faith-based leaders to preclude themselves from the rhetoric of social gospel to the actualization of community development work both biblically and theologically to re-envision Christ and His Great Commission to community-driven disciples.